 Training and Qualification

-Dr Ernst takes an active part in major cardiology meetings across the world and actively collaborates with researchers in US, Canada, Europe and Asia.
+Prof. Ernst takes an active part in major cardiology meetings across the world and actively collaborates with researchers in US, Canada, Europe and Asia.
 As well as making educational presentations, she has played a major role in training local teams in the use of advanced electrophysiology (EP) techniques.
 She is a Fellow of the European Society of Cardiology (FESC).

 Prof. Ernst was a member of the educational committee of the European Society of Cardiology (ESC) and the European Heart Rhythm Association (EHRA).
 She was the inaugural Chair person for the Women in Electrophysiology Committee for EHRA in 2013/14 and is still a committee member.
 She served as a member of the Task Force on Atrial Fibrillation of the ESC in 2012 and served as the European representative in the membership committee of the Heart Rhythm Society (HRS).
 She is a founding member of the Electrophysiologist International Community Alliance (EPIC) and is also a board member of the PACES ACHD committee since 2018.